jicarretero/fiwarelab-horizon-theme/README.md

 # fiwarelab-horizon-theme

 This theme of Cloud Portal is based on Ubuntu theme for Openstack-dashboard.
-Version of Openstack dashboard should be Queens and Ubuntu Version should be 18.04 --
+Version of Openstack dashboard should be Rocky and Ubuntu Version should be 18.04 -- There are no big changes from this version to the previous one, representing Queens.

 ## Installation
 After installing Ubuntu 18.04, we only need to run

+    sudo apt update && sudo apt install -y software-properties-common sudo add-apt-repository cloud-archive:rocky
     apt update && apt dist-upgrade -y
     sudo apt install openstack-dashboard git

 ## System configurations
 ### Changes on system
-I'd add in file **/etc/hosts** a couple of lines in order to  acceletate searchs in DNSs etc, I would add:
+I'd add in file **/etc/hosts** a couple of lines in order to  acceletate searchs in DNSs.
+So, I would add:

      10.0.3.145   keystone
      10.0.3.145   cloud.lab.fiware.org